timberwoof/gristleball/README.md

 # Goals: Simplicity
 Requirements for use:
-Be able to write a mathematical evaluation in Python
+* Be able to write a mathematical evaluation in Python.

+Supply:
-Supply: sample main program with sample calculator classes Package that contains all the support classes
+* sample main program with sample calculator classes
+* Package that contains all the support classes

 # Quick Start
 Run the example with